tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [Long Feng Hotpot龙凤打边炉](https://gosnappy.io/owa/r/loon-fong-hot-pot/1039/menu_397?skipBeforeEnter=true)：4.5/5.
 I like the beef hotpot, very good, recommend to go for a shot!

+[Mango Sticky Rice Canada](https://mangostickyrice.square.site/): 4.8/5.
+Their mango sticky rice is awesome!!!
+But they close ...

 [摸鱼 More Fish Restaurant](https://order.mrsdigi.com/004113222710074/e4804258-52cf-5114-ac71-3ba9b390f94b#/store-home): 3.6/5.
 Price is a little expensive compared to quantity.
 Although their recommendation is fish, but the fish is not that good and it is more than $40 for a plate, way too expensive, not recommend.

 [麻布](https://mabugeneration.com)：3.7/5.
 Order the out for delivery food, quantity is small compared to previous one.